franchsli/whatsapp_clone_django/README.md

 - Make it responsive (or maybe not).
 - Check and compare all the whatsapp web features with this project features.
-- Review all the code and delete spaguetti code.
 - Implement all of the features at [dj-chat](https://github.com/adilmohak/dj-chat?tab=readme-ov-file#current-features)
 - Delete all console.logs